 Oxygen Stones and Oxygenation Systems

-These systems introduce pure oxygen to your wort similarly to the scuba tank method, but using 99%–100% oxygen from a pressurized tank, such as a welding tank .
+These systems introduce pure oxygen to your wort similarly to the scuba tank method, but using 99%–100% oxygen from a pressurized tank.

-Because these systems are more powerful (and have a higher concentration of oxygen), you’ll need 0.5-micron oxygen stones .
+Because these systems are more powerful (and have a higher concentration of oxygen), you’ll need oxygen stone.
 Some very fine oxygenation stones must be sanitized by boiling, so they must be removed for cleaning.

 This method will get you to optimal oxygen saturation in minutes.